 About the Client

-Our Client is an American mass media and entertainment conglomerate owned by Comcast.
-It is one of the world’s leading media and entertainment companies in the development, production, and marketing of entertainment, news and information to a global audience.
+The client is an American mass media and entertainment conglomerate.
+It is one of the world’s leading media and entertainment companies in the development, production, and marketing of entertainment, news, and information to a global audience.

 - Lack of Personalized user experience due to the absence of Personalized recommendation Engine

-- Revenue impact due to high churn rate – absence of personalized content
+- Revenue impact due to high churn rate – the absence of personalized content

 - Lack of business insights for deeper perspective and understanding